Skip to main content

 2. Toyota RAV4

 The Toyota RAV4 is an affordable and reliable option.
 The 2022 version offers some interior tweaks and improved LED lighting on all but the most basic versions.
-It starts at just $26,525 for the LE version, with the sportier hybrid trims costing up to $37,525.
+It starts with the LE version, while the sportier hybrid trims cost more.

 Toyota’s generous warranty terms and reputation for long-lasting engines make the RAV4 a popular choice with people who want a low-hassle SUV.
 A comfortable, modern interior, an impressive set of driver safety aids and good handling in a variety of conditions combine to make the RAV4 a fun vehicle for retirees who want a daily driver they feel confident taking anywhere.